Global Trade Watch Staff Directory

 Melinda St. Louis, Director of International Campaigns

 Melinda St. Louis is International Campaigns Director with Public Citizen's Global Trade Watch.
-She monitors U.S. trade negotiations at the World Trade Organization, as well as regional and bilateral trade and investment talks, including the Trans-Pacific Partnership (TPP) and the Transatlantic Trade and Investment Partnership (TTIP), and coordinates with civil society partners around the globe to promote the public interest in the context of international commercial and investment agreements.
+She monitors U.S. trade negotiations at the World Trade Organization (WTO), as well as regional and bilateral trade and investment talks, including the renegotiation of the North American Free Trade Agreement (NAFTA).
+For years she has coordinated with civil society partners around the globe to promote the public interest in the context of international commercial and investment agreements, including the Transatlantic Trade and Investment Partnership (TTIP) and the defeated Trans-Pacific Partnership (TPP).
 Prior to joining Public Citizen, for more than a decade, St. Louis was a leading advocate and campaigner on global economic justice issues, playing leadership roles in the Jubilee USA Network, Witness for Peace, and the Campaign for Labor Rights, among other grassroots advocacy organizations.
 St. Louis has lived and worked in Nicaragua and El Salvador, and currently serves as Chair of the Board of the Latin America Working Group.
 She received an M.P.P. in International Policy and Development from Georgetown University.